Is a Gestational Carrier Right for You?

 Deciding to use any kind of third party reproduction, such as surrogate parenting, is a big decision.
 Making a decision like this can be an overwhelming process.
 Often, couples say they don’t know how to begin the decision making process.

 In this general overview, all of these topics will be discussed.
-Additionally, it is always recommended that you seek individualized answers to questions from your physician, a therapist specializing in infertility, and an attorney with experience in third party reproduction issues.
+Additionally, it is always recommended that you seek individualized answers to questions from your fertility doctor, a therapist specializing in infertility, and an attorney with experience in third party reproduction issues.

 A Brief History